dnl-rss/secureum-slot2-solidity101/00_precontract.md

 ### 11. Comments

-Code comments improve readability and maintainability by providing in-line documentation of what contracts, functions , variables, expressions, control, and data flow are expected to do in the implementation.
+Code comments improve readability and maintainability by providing in-line documentation of what code is expected to do in the implementation.

-> Both single line comments (//) and multi-line comments (/*...*/) are supported
+> Both single line comments `//` and multi-line comments `/*...*/` are supported

 ```Solidity
 // a single line comment